Travel guide: 1-week itinerary in Puglia

 Grotta della Poesia, Puglia travel guide by Dancing the Earth

-Otranto is the most Eastern town of Italy.
 The Strait of Otranto, to which the city gives its name, connects the Adriatic Sea with the Ionian Sea and separates Italy from Albania.
 Otranto was the capital of the last Byzantine stronghold, the Terra d’Otranto.
 In the 15th-century, many of its inhabitants are massacred when the city was conquered by Mohammed II.
-Such was the Greek influence in Otranto that the locals speak a dialect very close to Greek.
+The Greek influence was such in Otranto that the locals speak a dialect very close to Greek.

-Otranto’s centro storico is encircled by imposing walls which date back to the Messapian period (8th century BC).
-As a result of constant threats of invasion from the sea, the walls have been rebuilt on numerous occasions over the centuries.
-Two gateways, the Porta Terra and the Torre Alfonsina, are the main entry points to the old town.
+Otranto’s centro storico is encircled by imposing walls which date back to the Messapian period, aka 8th century BC!
 As usual, the best way to explore this city is to get lost in the maze of alleyways.
 You will probably somehow ending up to the beautiful sea front, perfect to enjoy a local sandwich Puccia.

 Don’t miss the Santa Maria Annunziata cathedral.
 Consecrated in 1088, the largest church in the region miraculously survived the siege by the Turks.
 The cathedral is home to an extraordinary mosaic floor created in the 12th century which has survived until now.
 The 600 000 multi-coloured tiles form a picture book telling local stories.